-The southern Soldier Mountains are composed of a complicated series of interconnecting ridges and drainages punctuated by more than a dozen worthwhile peaks.
-This area is also superimposed with a complex patchwork of public (i.e., State of Idaho, Bureau of Land Management, and Forest Service [FS]) and private lands.
-The southern Soldier Mountains area was not discussed in the book.
+The Southern Soldier Mountains are composed of a complicated series of interconnecting ridges and drainages punctuated by more than a dozen worthwhile peaks.
+This area is also superimposed with a complex patchwork of public (i.e., State of Idaho, Bureau of Land Management and Forest Service) and private lands.
+The Southern Soldier Mountains area is not discussed in the book.

-The Boise National Forest and Sawtooth National Forest, who share management of this area, have free motor vehicle access maps (a.k.a. travel maps) covering the main and side roads.
-It is highly recommended that you get these maps before visiting the area because there are seasonal closures and vehicle size and type limitations associated with these roads.
+The Boise National Forest and Sawtooth National Forest (who share management of this area) have free motor vehicle use maps (MVUMs) covering the main roads and side roads.
+It is highly recommended that you get these maps before visiting the area because there are seasonal closures and vehicle size/type limitations associated with these roads.

-There are three primary access routes from the south:
+There are 3 primary access routes from the south:

-All three of these access roads can be connected using FS-070.
-Click the following links for details:
+All 3 of these access roads can be connected using FS-070.
+Click on the following links for details:

 I’ve cobbled together portions of the relevant maps in the image and legend below (click the images to enlarge).